Solar dryer

 Solar dryers are devices that use solar energy to dry substances, especially food.
-Solar dryers use the heat from sun to remove the moisture content of food substances.
-There are two general types of solar dryers: Direct and indirect.
+Solar dryers use the heat from the Sun to reduce the moisture content of food substances.
+There are two general types of solar dryers: direct and indirect.

 Direct

 Direct solar dryers expose the substance to be dehydrated to direct sunlight.
 Historically, food and clothing was dried in the sun by using lines, or laying the items on rocks or on top of tents.
 In Mongolia cheese and meat are still traditionally dried using the top of the ger (tent) as a solar dryer.
 In these systems the solar drying is assisted by the movement of the air (wind) that removes the more saturated air away from the items being dried.
 More recently, complex drying racks and solar tents were constructed as solar dryers.